houzyk/thephilosophicalcode/content/articles/the-perfect-compression-algorithm-does-not-exist.md

 ### Clarifying The Claim

 Intuitively, the claim contains three ambigious terms that require clarification - 'perfect', 'compression' and 'algorithm'.

 #### Algorithm

 Starting with the latter, let's characterise an algorithm as a function - a black-box that takes an input and returns an output.
-The primary motivation behind this characterisation is theoretical.
-At its core, the [Lambda Calculus](https://plato.stanford.edu/entries/lambda-calculus/ "Lambda Calculus") consists entirely of black-box functions that can be created and applied.
+The primary motivation behind this characterisation is the [Lambda Calculus](https://plato.stanford.edu/entries/lambda-calculus/ "Lambda Calculus").
+At its core, the Lambda Calculus consists entirely of black-box functions that can be created and applied.
 Despite this simplicity, it's a well-established result that the Lambda Calculus is a universal model of computation equivalent to Turing Machines.
 In other words, anything that can be computed by a conventional computer can be represented within the Lambda Calculus.

-So, characterising 'algorithm' as 'function' seems like a theoretically robust way to clarify what an algorithm is.
+Thus, characterising an algorithm as a function seems like a theoretically robust way to clarify what an algorithm is.
+Importantly, this means that a proof demonstrating that a perfect compression algorithm does not exist would carry universal and objective validity.
+Regardless of computational power, model or physical implementation - whether classical, quantum or otherwise - no such algorithm could exist.

 #### Compression